-The creative project must be supported by a written report that includes background research and other significant information basic to the project, as well as a thorough description of the project itself (see proposal information below).
+The creative project must be supported by a paper that includes background research and other significant information basic to some aspect of the project (see proposal information below).
+The paper will not take the form of an experiential paper or log/diary.
 The student is required to have a committee of three for the 6-hour project and an advisor for the 3-hour project.
 These members will be selected in consultation with the area chairperson and Graduate Coordinator.
-The creative project is not used to meet the requirements for any course except CRPRJ 698.
+The creative project is not used to meet the requirements for any course except CRPR 698.